gabrielesp/FoMpy/README.rst

 	fompy.plot(fds, fom = 'vth', save_plot='./vth_plots/sd/')

+Two common backends are available when using FoMpy:'Agg'(default), which only works whenever saving plots to files (non-GUI) and 'TkAgg' a GUI tool for visualizing the plots on a pop-up window.
-Note that the plots have been saved to the path './vth_plots/sd/', keeping the indexing of the curves as stored in the Fompy Dataset.
+Note that 'TkAgg' requires the package python3-tk installed in order to run.
+Also the plots have been saved to the path './vth_plots/sd/', keeping the indexing of the curves as stored in the Fompy Dataset.